NVIDIA/aistore/cli/README.md

 # AIS CLI

-AIS CLI is a tool used to interact with resources of AIStore.
-Users are able to query information from specific daemons, create or delete resources or download files to buckets directly from the command line.
+AIS Command Line Interface is a tool used to interact with resources of AIStore.
+It gives users ability to query information from specific daemons, create or delete resources or download files to buckets directly from the command line.

 ## Getting Started